kzys/8-p.info/v4/links.md

 ### Internationalization

 * [Your Code Displays Japanese Wrong](https://heistak.github.io/your-code-displays-japanese-wrong/) - About Unicode's Han Unification
+* [What Is Mojibake?](http://www8.plala.or.jp/tkubota1/mojibake/) - Not that relevant in this Unicode era though.

 ### Laws
 * [Betteridge's law of headlines](https://en.wikipedia.org/wiki/Betteridge%27s_law_of_headlines) - Any headline that ends in a question mark can be answered by the word no.